 For those looking to customize, consider adding diced tomatoes or avocado for extra flavor.
 You can find the exact quantities for each ingredient at the bottom of the article, ready for printing!

-How to Make Loaded Baked Potato Salad
+How to Make Loaded Potato Salad

 Step 1: Boil the Potatoes

 Start by placing the halved baby potatoes in a large saucepan.
 Fill it with enough water to cover the potatoes completely.
 Bring the water to a rolling boil over high heat.
 Once boiling, reduce the heat slightly and let the potatoes cook for about 15-20 minutes.
 You’ll know they’re ready when a fork easily pierces through them.
 After cooking, drain the potatoes in a colander and let them cool completely.
-This step is crucial; warm potatoes can make the dressing runny, and we want that creamy Loaded Baked Potato Salad texture!
+This step is crucial; warm potatoes can make the dressing runny, and we want that creamy Loaded Potato Salad texture!

 Step 2: Prepare the Dressing

 While the potatoes are cooling, it’s time to whip up the dressing.
 In a medium bowl, combine Greek yogurt, light mayonnaise, and whole grain mustard.
 Add garlic powder, onion powder, sea salt, and freshly ground black pepper.
 Whisk everything together until it’s smooth and creamy.
-This dressing is the heart of your Loaded Baked Potato Salad, so make sure it’s well mixed.
+This dressing is the heart of your Loaded Potato Salad, so make sure it’s well mixed.
 The tanginess from the yogurt and the richness from the mayo create a delightful balance that will coat the potatoes perfectly.

 Step 3: Combine Potatoes and Dressing

 Once the potatoes have cooled, it’s time to bring everything together.
 Transfer the cooled potatoes into the bowl with your creamy dressing.
 Gently fold the potatoes into the dressing using a spatula or wooden spoon.
 Be careful not to mash the potatoes; we want them to stay intact for that satisfying bite.
 Ensure every piece is coated in the dressing.
-This step is where the magic happens, as the flavors start to meld together, creating that irresistible Loaded Baked Potato Salad.
+This step is where the magic happens, as the flavors start to meld together, creating that irresistible Loaded Potato Salad.

 Step 4: Add Toppings

 Now comes the fun part—adding the toppings!
 Sprinkle in the grated sharp cheddar cheese, crumbled crispy bacon, sliced scallions, and fresh dill.
 These ingredients not only enhance the flavor but also add texture and color to your salad.
 Gently mix everything together until the toppings are evenly distributed.
 Each bite will be a delightful combination of creamy, crunchy, and fresh.
-This Loaded Baked Potato Salad is already looking fantastic!
+This Loaded Potato Salad is already looking fantastic!

 Step 5: Chill the Salad

 To let the flavors develop, cover the bowl with plastic wrap and place it in the refrigerator.
 Chilling for at least one hour is essential, but if you can wait 2-3 hours, you’ll be rewarded with even better flavor.
 The cool temperature allows the dressing to thicken and the ingredients to meld beautifully.
 Trust me, this step is worth it.
-You’ll be amazed at how much more delicious your Loaded Baked Potato Salad becomes after a little time in the fridge!
+You’ll be amazed at how much more delicious your Loaded Potato Salad becomes after a little time in the fridge!

 Step 6: Serve and Enjoy